iamber12/go-salesforce-crosscloud/README.md

 # CrossCloud File Migration

-This project provides a Go package for migrating files between different cloud services.
-Currently, it supports migrating files from Salesforce to Google Drive.
+This project offers a Go package designed for transferring files from Salesforce to various cloud services.
+Currently, it supports moving files to Google Drive.
 It provides two modes: migrating all files or migrating files by specific objects.
 The package handles the creation of corresponding directories in Google Drive and uploads the files into those directories.

 **Note: This project is a work in progress.
 Future updates will include support for additional cloud services such as SharePoint.
 We are actively looking for contributors to help us expand and improve this project.**